signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 ### Coverage Report

 Istanbul is also easy to install & use.
-We only need to tell it to run the report over Mocha and your report it's ready:
+We only need to tell it to run the report over Mocha and the report is ready:

 ![Istanbul Coverage Report](../2017/istanbul-coverage-report.png)